“A free-thinker is but the slave of all the current prejudices of his period.” Rene Guenon

 Free-thinking is one of the greatest phantasies of modern times.
 The fact is, there is no such thing as “free-thinking.”
 Every “free-thinker” is a slave to a certain set of ideologies, uniform or conglomerate.
 Such ones encounter the world around them based on those ideologies and they judge people and events accordingly.
 It is a self-flattering term, moreover, it is delusional.

 Clearly, the title is intended to insinuate that anyone who does not think according to their views is not “free.”
-Moreover, it is frequently pointed at Traditional Christianity.
+Moreover, it is frequently aimed at Traditional Christianity.
 It seeks to imply that those who govern their lives according to Traditional Christian principles are somehow backward and enslaved.

 I freely admit I have a set of governing principles.
 I have freely chosen them.
 They are the principles of Orthodox Christianity.
 “Free-thinkers” also have governing factors.
 Based on these factors they reject Christianity and various other ways of thinking.
 But that does not make them free.
 As the opening quote makes clear, they are but slaves to their self-chosen prejudices.
 (I am not speaking of opinions, which may vary, but of those principles or factors that form our opinions.)

 True Christianity has always claimed to be a revelation from God Himself.
 Its source is not in one person or even a few.
 St. Paul emphasizes the fact that he received the Gospel by Divine revelation, not of man (cf. Gal 1:12).
 True Christianity has its source and origin in eternity, in God Himself.
 Human reason, as splendid as it can be, is limited.
 To transcend the bonds of human limitation, Divine Revelation is necessary.
 Thus, specifically in Orthodox Christianity, no one person (or a few) can be named as the leader or founder, of course outside of the God-Man Jesus Christ.
 Even in what is known broadly as Christendom, Orthodoxy alone of all those claiming to be Christian does not have a man (or men) as its source.
 Moreover, its message has been consistent for over two thousand years.
-Christians have always been called to be transformed according to the Mind of Christ, to that transcendent Reason (Logos).
+Christians have always been called to be transformed according to the Mind of Christ – that transcendent Reason (Logos).
 Human reason left on its own begins to enslave itself.

 “Free-thing” as a phenomenon is not a strictly secular innovation.
 (Obviously ancient societies had various governing principles, but higher – than man – principles of some fashion they had.
 I am restricting this brief reflection to the Western world in which I live.)
 Broadly speaking Western Civilization was governed by unified Christian Principles from the time of its conversion, roughly 300 Anno Domini (The Year of Our Lord) until the separation of the Roman church from the Apostolic Church in roughly 1054 A.D.
 In Western Christian Civilization the Roman Pontiff may be called the pioneer of “free-thinking.”
 He rejected the synodal, conciliar, and apostolic nature of Christianity and set himself up as the prime and sole arbitrator of Christian thought (doctrine).
 More importantly, he began to undermine the Revelatory essence of True Christianity.
 In some sense, he “freed” himself from the constraint of the Church, which is the guardian of the Revelation of Jesus Christ.
 This is reflected in titles such as, “The Vicar of Christ.”
 Christ the Lord is distant, thus He needs a man as a vicar.
 A man becomes the focal point.
 During this time, “free-thinking” was restricted to one man – the Roman Pope.
 It was later codified by the Latin church as “Infallibility of the Pope” (only the Pope has the authority to innovate doctrine and dogma).
-Traditionally Christ has always been the Head of His Church, and He stands in no need of a substitute on earth, a vicar.
+Traditionally, Jesus Christ has always been the Head of His Church, and He stands in no need of a substitute on earth, a vicar.
 But a drastic shift takes place: a man becomes the focal point.

 St. Theophane the Recluse observes, The Pope changed many doctrines, spoiled all the sacraments, nullified the canons concerning the regulation of the Church and the correction of morals.
 Everything has begun going contrary to the will of the Lord, and has become worse and worse.